wwoods/job_stream/README.md

 ##<a name="building-job-stream"></a>Building job_stream

-###<a name="building-shared-library"></a>Building Shared Library

-Create a build/ folder, cd into it, and run:

-    cmake .. && make -j8 test

-_Note: You may need to tell the compiler where boost's libraries or include files are located.
-If they are not in the system's default paths, extra paths may be specified with e.g. environment variables like this:
-_

-    CPLUS_INCLUDE_PATH=~/my/path/to/boost/ \
-        LD_LIBRARY_PATH=~/my/path/to/boost/stage/lib/ \
-        bash -c "cmake .. && make -j8 test"

 ###<a name="building-and-installing-the-python-module"></a>Building and Installing the Python Module

 The python module job\_stream can be built and installed via: